tokuhirom/Web-Query/README.md

 ### next

-Get the next nede of each element in the current set of matched elements.
+Get the next node of each element in the current set of matched elements.

     my $next = $q->next;